-Criteria JORC Code explanation Commentary (e.g. 'down hole length, true width not known').
+Criteria JORC Code explanation Commentary (e.g. 'down hole length, true width not known'). widths, but this was not always possible due to terrain constraints.
+The mineralisation intersection will be greater than true width.
+Approximate true widths are calculated from structural logging and geological modelling.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
-No exploration results are reported.
+See Figures 1 to 5 in main text.
 Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
-No exploration results are reported.
+All holes with assays to date have been included and significant intercepts have been fairly represented.
 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 At this stage, there are no additional substantive exploration data to report than previously released.
-Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
+Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or largescale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-Further work is currently being scheduled and planned by Belararox after considering the outcomes of this Mineral Resource estimation.
+Further work is currently being scheduled and planned by Belararox after considering the outcomes of the results reported.